-This question can really get you thinking about the qualities you value in others and can help you to direct your aspirations.
-It may lead you to think of people you admire for their job-related accomplishments, or simply for who they are as people.
+This question can really get you thinking about the qualities you value and can help you to direct your aspirations.
+You may think of people you admire for their job-related accomplishments, or simply for who they are as people.

 Once you’ve determined the qualities you admire in others, you can begin to institute them in your own life.

 How much additional effort are you able to put in to achieve your career goals?